 Directed curiosities

-To draw attention to urban spaces and the overlooked human-nature interactions, three field experiments (self-financed and supported through crowdfunding) are being carried out collaboratively.
+To draw attention to urban spaces and the overlooked human-nature interactions, different field experiments (self-financed and supported through crowdfunding) are being carried out collaboratively.
 These initiatives emerge not from institutional corridors, but from the firm resolve of discomforted human beings moved by care, urgency, and lived experience.

 01